incremental-design/app-stencils/packages/vue3/component-base/README.md

     </tr>
     </table>

-2. Import `vue3-component-base` into any of your Vue 3 components as follows:
+2. Import `component-base` into any of your Vue 3 components as follows:

     ```vue
     <script lang="ts">